hashicorp/terraform-provider-vsphere/docs/resources/file.md

 The following arguments are supported:

+* `datastore` - (Required) The name of the datastore to which to upload the file.
-* `source_file` - (Required) The path to the file being uploaded from the Terraform host to the vSphere environment or copied within vSphere environment.
+* `source_file` - (Required) The path to the file being uploaded from or copied.
   Forces a new resource if changed.
-* `destination_file` - (Required) The path to where the file should be uploaded or copied to on the destination `datastore` in vSphere.
+* `destination_file` - (Required) The path to where the file should be uploaded or copied to on the destination datastore.
-* `source_datacenter` - (Optional) The name of a datacenter from which the file will be copied.
+* `source_datastore` - (Optional) The name of the datastore from which file will be copied.
 Forces a new resource if changed.
 * `datacenter` - (Optional) The name of a datacenter to which the file will be uploaded.
-* `source_datastore` - (Optional) The name of the datastore from which file will be copied.
+* `source_datacenter` - (Optional) The name of a datacenter from which the file will be copied.
 Forces a new resource if changed.
-* `datastore` - (Required) The name of the datastore to which to upload the file.
-* `create_directories` - (Optional) Create directories in `destination_file`
+  * `create_directories` - (Optional) Specifies whether to create the parent directories of the destination file if they do not exist..
-  path parameter on first apply if any are missing for copy operation.

 ~> **NOTE:** Any directory created as part of the `create_directories` argument will not be deleted when the resource is destroyed.
 New directories are not